ikolokotronis/Web-Store-App/README.md

 ## Own store setup
 Want to setup your own store?
 Follow these instructions:
 1. Install the project locally (Explained <a href="#installation">here</a>)
-2. Update the database with your data, the following structure is recomended:
+2. Go to the django admin panel (127.0.0.1/admin/ on localhost) and fill the database with your data, the following structure is recomended:
 * Up to 5 categories
 * Up to 3 subcategories in each category
 * Up to 6 products in each subcategory
-* <b>Important!</b> Remember to set up relations.
-Each relation is a django model with its table in the database.
-I recommend using django admin for this.
-(127.0.0.1/admin/ on localhost).
+* <b>Important!</b> Remember to set up relation models in django admin
-3. Replace the logo, ads, title and information with whatever you like, and you're good to go!
+3. In base.html files replace the logo, ads, title and hard coded information with whatever you want, and you're good to go!

 <!-- CONTACT -->